Workplace Stress May Increase Risk of Irregular Heart Rhythm

 The precise mechanisms behind the increased AFib risk among stressed workers are not fully understood, according to the researchers.

 They noted that exposure to these stressors “is known to activate the autonomic nervous system,” which controls involuntary bodily processes.
-Other systems affected by stress include the hypothalamic-pituitary-adrenal axis; the main stress response system in the body, as well as systems that involve the kidneys, which regulate blood pressure.
+Other systems affected by stress include the hypothalamic-pituitary-adrenal axis, which is the main stress response system in the body, and systems that involve the kidneys, which regulate blood pressure.

-Workplace-related stress often starts as digestive problems such as ulcers and heartburn, as well as psychiatric issues including depression and anxiety, Dr. Karl Benzio, a psychiatrist and co-founder of a Florida residential treatment center, told The Epoch Times.
+Symptoms of workplace-related stress often start with digestive problems such as ulcers and heartburn, as well as psychiatric issues including depression and anxiety, Dr. Karl Benzio, a psychiatrist and co-founder of a Florida residential treatment center, told The Epoch Times.

 “Stress stimulates our fight or flight response and helps us immediately navigate a stressor,” Benzio said.
 “But we secrete cortisol and adrenaline, which causes inflammation that is toxic to our cells.
 Also, the extra work it causes our heart and vascular system takes its toll when it happens so frequently and intensely.”